 Find links to resources and guidance about the impact of Covid-19 on the Mental Capacity Act and Deprivation of Liberty Safeguards.

-- the five principles on which the MCA are based remain as important as ever - the ethical framework for adult social care confirms this, as does the guidance on hospital discharge
+- the five principles on which the MCA are based remain as important as ever

 - new or returning staff/volunteers in social care will need to understand the MCA and the importance of the rights of people with cognitive impairments

 - when relying on phone or video link there are additional challenges in assessing someone’s capacity